torrra/minichat/README.md

 # Mini chat project

-This project contains a network library, a server application and a client application.
+Simple client/server chat applications.
 Both the server application depend on the Network library, which uses WinSock2.

 ## Table of contents